Services

 ( A few problem frets)

-Fretwork when the frets stop doing their job cleanly —either because they’re worn, uneven, or poorly installed.
+Fretwork occurs when the frets stop doing their job cleanly, either because they’re worn, uneven, or poorly installed.

 When the frets have become worn out in areas.
-Leveling, crowning, and polishing: Ensuring all frets are the same height, then shaping and smoothing them for optimal performance.
+Levelling, crowning, and polishing: Ensuring all frets are the same height, then shaping and smoothing them for optimal performance.

 What you’re paying for: